 Each use case consists of a playbook along with its associated resources, which can include event types, integrations, modules, or connections.

 The content exchange is listed in the UI as part of the automation library.
-To access existing content in the content exchange, select Automations > Use Cases from the side menu.
+To access existing content in the content exchange, select Automations > Use Cases on the left navigation.

-Search or browse for the use case of interest.
-To view information about the use case, click View Details.
-The details include a description, readme, and list of the resources in the package.
+Search or browse for the use case of your choice.
+To view information about the use case, click Details.
+The details include a readme and a list of the resources in the package.

 To share content through the exchange, create a use case as follows: